rust-lang/book/second-edition/nostarch/chapter15.md

 # Smart Pointers

 *Pointer* is a generic programming term for something that refers to a location that stores some other data.
-We learned about Rust's references in Chapter 4;
+We learned about Rust’s references in Chapter 4;
-they're a plain sort of pointer indicated by the `&` symbol and borrow the value that they point to. *Smart pointers* are data structures that act like a pointer, but also have additional metadata and capabilities, such as reference counting.
+they’re a plain sort of pointer indicated by the `&` symbol and borrow the value that they point to. *Smart pointers* are data structures that act like a pointer, but also have additional metadata and capabilities, such as reference counting.
 The smart pointer pattern originated in C++.
 In Rust, an additional